Taking notes

 Among tools for thought, Cosma stands out with three key aspects:

 First, Cosma is not a note-taking app.
 It is designed to work in conjunction with these programs.
-This is inspired by software such as Deckset, which applies this principle to presentations (write in your favorite editor, visualize elsewhere).
+This is inspired by software such as Deckset, which applies this principle to presentations (write in your favourite editor, visualize elsewhere).

 Secondly, Cosma is based on interoperable, open and standardised writing conventions.
 This allows you to use other tools that share these standards (such as Zettlr) and to switch tools more freely.
 Overall, it increases the durability of your data.